thedancomplex/darwin-ach/README.md

 * * The "d" denotes deg
 * The length of the message can be any length as long as it keeps the order as stated above.
 * The "String" message is used instead of a custom message to allow for greater compatiability with future systems.
+* This message "stages" the given values but does not send them to the motors.
+You need to "post" (or apply) the messages using the "post" command on the "cmd" topic.

 Topic:
 ```